 Having an organized format for writing proposals will help you get right to the point and effectively convey the value you are offering so that you can create proposals to win new business without reinventing the wheel.
 In this post, I will walk you through my step-by-step process for writing client proposals in order to give you a template for organizing your thoughts.

-Regardless of the prospect’s source (referral, inbound, etc.), you should have an introductory phone call to better acquaint yourself with them and understand what they are looking to achieve from paid advertising prior to drafting a proposal.
+Regardless of how the prospect found you, you should have an introductory phone call to better acquaint yourself with them and understand what they are looking to achieve from paid advertising prior to drafting the proposal.

 Here is a list of what kinds of information you should gather from an introductory phone call or meeting:

-Once you’ve gathered all the information you need for a prospect, including performing an account audit if that’s the case, you’re ready to start drafting your proposal.
+Once you’ve gathered all the information you need for a prospect, you’re ready to start drafting your proposal.
+Here are the six steps to producing a proposal that wins over your prospects.

 To start my proposals, I begin with a section that outlines the primary objectives that the prospect and myself are looking to achieve.
 I will typically include three overarching objectives for this section with short and long-term cadences.
 For example: